logo

 Morning Consult Logo

-Latest survey conducted Feb.
-28-March 2, 2025, among registered U.S. voters.
+Latest survey conducted April 11-13, 2025, among registered U.S. voters.
 Trust gap is the share of voters who trust congressional Republicans minus the share who trust congressional Democrats.

-• Republicans hold big advantages over Democrats on trust to handle immigration, national security, and the national debt.
+• Republicans hold advantages over Democrats on trust to handle the immigration, national security.

 • Voters are much more likely to trust Democrats to handle health care, LGBTQ+ rights, abortion and Medicare and Social Security.

-• Voters are closely divided over whom they trust to handle energy policy and taxes.
+• Voters are closely divided over whom they trust to handle the economy, taxes, trade and energy.

 News